• Make A Gift

 • Contact

-You are here: Home / member-college-news / Coker professors win state grant for civil rights project
+You are here: Home / Member College News / Coker professors win state grant for civil rights project

 Coker professors win state grant for civil rights project

-August 17, 2021 By SC Independent Colleges & Universities
+August 17, 2021 by SC Independent Colleges & Universities

 HARTSVILLE, S.C. (courtesy coker.edu) — SC Humanities recently awarded a $10,000 grant to implement the “South Carolina Civil Rights Monument Project” coordinated by Coker University Assistant Professor of Art and sculptor Jasmine Baetz and Coker Assistant Professor of Communication Jennifer Heusel.